marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 I have been working with a team now for close to 6 months.
 It's the same old story; team has a lot of very important things to do from 4-5 different stakeholders around the company, team try to keep up, stakeholders around them get upset with the slow progress on the "features", team struggles under a lot of tech debt that team postponed earlier to get faster progress on the "features".

 If you've been in any larger IT organization the last 20 years, you know this story.
-Your basic "hard-working, well-intending, trying to cope with the demand from the organisation"-development team.
+Your basic "hard-working, well-intending, trying to cope with the demand from the organization"-development team.

 What I've found fascinating with this team, except that the engineers are amazing developers, is that the whole team feels trap.
 I've asked them numerous times to cut down on work in process (WIP) or cutting items into smaller pieces.
 Every time I've got confused looks and people say things like: